QBladeOcean/QBladeOceanDocs/docs/source/src/user/airfoil/airfoil_analysis.rst

 =======================

 Once the desired blade section profiles have been selected in the :doc:`../airfoil/airfoil`, the aerodynamic data for these profiles must be generated.
 This is accomplished within the airfoil creation module.
-This module is shown in :numref:`fig-analysis-module`.
+This module is shown in the main toolbar in :numref:`fig-analysis-module`.

 .. _fig-analysis-module:
 .. figure:: analysis_module.png